UFAL-DSG/tgen/e2e-challenge/README.md

    a format used by TGen.__ This is done using the [input/convert.py](input/convert.py) script.

    Note that multiple references are joined for one MR in the development set, but kept separate for the training set.
+All files are plain text, one instance per line (except for multiple references, where instances are separated by empty lines).

    The `name` and `near` slots in the MRs are delexicalized.
+The output files are:

+    * `*-abst.txt` -- lexicalization instructions (what was delexicalized at which position in the references, can be used to lexicalize the outputs)
+    * `*-conc_das.txt` -- original, lexicalized MRs (converted to TGen's representation, semantically equivalent)
+    * `*-conc.txt` -- original, lexicalized reference texts
+    * `*-das.txt` -- delexicalized MRs
+    * `*-text.txt` -- delexicalized reference texts

 ```
 ./convert.py -a name,near -n new-data/trainset.csv train